dhanushp08/cats-n-dogs/README.md

 ## Project Overview

 This project implements a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images as either a "dog" or a "cat".
-It's a foundational deep learning example demonstrating image classification.
+It is a simple deep learning model which does the job of image classification.

 ## Features